Azure/SaaS-Private-Connectivity/documentation/tutorials/tutorial1.md

 ## Update Function App Settings

 One way you can store connection strings and secrets used by your function app and bindings is as application settings.
 This makes credentials available to both your function code and bindings.
 App settings and connection strings are stored encrypted in Azure.
 They're decrypted only before being injected into your app's process memory when the app starts.
-The encryption keys are rotated regularly. (https://docs.microsoft.com/en-us/azure/azure-functions/security-concepts#application-settings)
+The encryption keys are rotated regularly (https://docs.microsoft.com/en-us/azure/azure-functions/security-concepts#application-settings).

-When you develop a function app locally, you must maintain local copies of these values in the local.settings.json project file. (https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=linux%2Ccsharp%2Cbash#local-settings-file)
+When you develop a function app locally, you must maintain local copies of these values in the local.settings.json project file. (https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=linux%2Ccsharp%2Cbash#local-settings-file).

 In order to edit your function app settings, go to the Configuration blade of your function app in the portal and then to AppSettings (https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings?tabs=portal#get-started-in-the-azure-portal).
-You will see some values there by default, such as the APPINSIGHTS_INSTRUMENTATIONKEY, APPLICATIONINSIGHTS_CONNECTION_STRING, etc.
+You will see some values there by default, such as the APPINSIGHTS_INSTRUMENTATIONKEY.

 To edit, click on Advanced Edit and this will allow you to edit them as a JSON file.
 Alternatively click on New application setting which will allow you to add one by one.
 Once happy with your changes, click on Save.